 3. Cruise the Fjords to Famous Flåm

-Many of the ships stop in the fjord and there can be an influx of visitors here and there but I totally deem it worthy of the trip from Bergen even if it is packed during the days.
+Many of the ships stop in the fjord, and there can be an influx of visitors here and there, but I deem it worthy of the trip from Bergen, even if it is packed during the day.

-If you’re a craft beer fan, you’ll be delighted to know that there is a really awesome brewery there called Ægir.
+If you’re a craft beer fan, you’ll be delighted to know that there is an awesome brewery there called Ægir.

 Some other things to do in Flåm are to ride the world-famous Flåmsbana to Myrdal (one of Earth’s most beautiful train rides!), check out the historic Fretheim Hotel, take an adventure tour (RIB boats go from here… or you can rent a kayak!), and more!